Finasteride

 If you’re wondering whether Finasteride or Propecia could help your with your hair loss, speak to a clinician.
 Although finasteride is a proven hair-loss treatment, it’s not always effective or suitable for everyone.
 By assessing the extent of your hair loss, as well as your health needs and history, a registered clinician will be able to help you understand whether the treatment could be safe, suitable and effective for you.

 And remember, finasteride isn’t a miracle cure for hair re-growth.
-Many men that take it find that it mostly just works to prevent any further hair loss — so if you’re looking for something to completely reverse extensive hair loss, finasteride probably isn’t the right choice for you.
+Many men who take it find that it mostly just works to prevent any further hair loss — so if you’re looking for something to completely reverse extensive hair loss, finasteride probably isn’t the right choice for you.
 You’ll need to manage your expectations or seek out alternative options.

 Reference Popover #ref1